 Global warming and resource scarcity will affect companies in many ways:

-- Physical impacts, such as an increase in raw material costs, resource scarcity or asset damage caused by extreme weather.
+- Physical impacts, such as an increase in raw material costs, energy price spikes, resource scarcity, or asset damage caused by extreme weather often carry direct financial implications that can be significant.
 These impacts can also affect company employees and consumers, because of the potential for loss of life or property from fires and floods, or through increased rates of disease.
-Physical impacts often carry direct financial implications that can be significant.

 - Behavioral impacts, such as changes in consumer demand and buying behavior, employee and community health and well-being, and population fluctuations caused by human migration.